hector-robot/vs_packer/Readme.md

 This should create an OVA output of a fairly minimal VM instance w/XCP-ng Guest Extensions installed.

+There's no way I could find to get XenServer/XCP-ng to make mods to the VM via the guest additions.
+So, this will also install Consul, join the cluster defined, and create a service derived by the VMs name while setting the hostname to that same value.

 A few extra packages will be installed and a yum update will be run before the OVA is created.

 We assume you have VirtualBox and Hashicorp Packer installed.